 Although monetary compensation can never undo the tragic loss of a loved one, it can relieve the financial burden you face and provide your family with some comfort and security.

-The attorneys at DeMayo Law Offices have over 150 combined years of experience.
-Since 1992, we have represented thousands of clients and attained numerous large settlements and verdicts for them.
-With so much practice, we have the experience to handle any wrongful death case and pursue compensation that acknowledges the value of your loved one’s life.
+The attorneys at DeMayo Law Offices, Your North Carolina Law Firm™, have over 150 combined years of experience.
+Since 1992, we have represented thousands of clients and obtained numerous significant settlements and verdicts.
+With so much practice, we have the expertise to handle any wrongful death case and pursue compensation that acknowledges the value of your loved one’s life.

 Frequently Asked Questions About Wrongful Death

 Below are a few common questions about wrongful death claims.
-Our experienced attorneys at DeMayo Law Offices can answer any other questions you have when you call (877) 333-1000.
+Our experienced attorneys at DeMayo Law Offices can answer any other questions when you call (877) 333-1000.

 How do I know if I have a wrongful death claim?